Wednesday, November 02 2022

 The Potential for Scale - The thing about a normal job, even a sales job, where you're working for someone else, is that you rarely have the possibility to scale things up.
 In other words, you can't “replicate” yourself by hiring someone else to do some of your tasks, and this can greatly reduce your long-term income potential.
-When you start a merchant services business, you can choose to run it in many different ways, but one way is to outsource the work slowly until your business can practically run on its own.
+When you start a merchant services company, you can choose to run it in many different ways, but one way is to outsource the work slowly until your business can practically run on its own.
 For true residual, passive income, this is the kind of situation that you will want to be in.
 This is what makes it possible for you to work because you want to, and to make money even in your sleep.
 You just can't do this when you work for someone else.

 Now, you may be thinking: How do I start a merchant service business?
 Maybe you've been a salesperson for awhile—maybe you've even been selling POS equipment and other important retail tools—but you're not sure how to make that leap into selling for yourself.